 ‘Trick or treat!’ said a boy in sweatpants and a Scream mask, holding a half-full plastic shopping bag open for me.

-‘Minimum effort’, I thought with irritation, but I sent him off with the packet of tiny teddies, secretly wondering if he’d enjoy them as much as I was planning to.
+‘Minimum effort,’ I thought with irritation, but I sent him off with the packet of tiny teddies, wondering if he’d enjoy them as much as I was planning to.
 I was down to two packets of candy again and I began frantically searching through the drawers in the kitchen.

 ‘Henry, do you have anything?’
-I asked, knowing full well he didn’t.
+I asked, knowing he didn’t.

-Distracted, he looked up at me from the desk.
+He looked up at me from the desk, only half listening.
 ‘I don’t think so.’

 And then I saw our holiday candy.
 Chocolates and wafers that had travelled all the way back from Vienna with us.
-I was so looking forward to eating them in the coming week, when I’d undoubtedly be reminiscing about our trip…
+I was so looking forward to eating them in the coming week while reminiscing about our trip…

 The doorbell rang.